justsomelemon/coe347-group12/2/code/param/README.md

 - 'nu','endTime','writeControl','writeInterval','deltaT' : same as in the OpenFoam files, defaults generated from the above numbers so as to not overwhelm Courant #.
 The writeInterval is 0.1s by default.

 - 'probeLocations','recirculation','cylwall, 'cylnormal_pi4','cylnormal_pi2','cylnormal_3pi4' : OpenFoam slicing parameters that will automatically overwrite the blank spots in `template/system/probes` and `template/system/singleGraph`.
 Should not be edited directly, due to the size of these values.
 (This still needs work...)

+- 'cores' : # of processor threads, default: `96` (do not change this if you are running on a dual-node setup on TACC as per the Slurm script!)